Zulko/moviepy/docs/getting_started/videoclips.rst

 Categories of video clips
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Video clips are the building blocks of longer videos.
 Technically, they are clips with a ``clip.get_frame(t)`` method which outputs a HxWx3 numpy array representing the frame of the clip at time *t*.
-There are two main categories: animated clips (made with ``VideoFileClip`` and ``VideoClip``) and unanimated clips which show the same picture for an a-priori infinite duration (``ImageClip``, ``TextClip``, ``ColorClip``).
+There are two main categories: animated clips (made with ``VideoFileClip`` and ``VideoClip``) and not animated clips which show the same picture for an a-priori infinite duration (``ImageClip``, ``TextClip``, ``ColorClip``).
 There are also special video clips call masks, which belong to the categories above but output greyscale frames indicating which parts of another clip are visible or not.
 A video clip can carry around an audio clip (``clip.audio``) which is its *soundtrack*, and a mask clip.

 VideoClip
 """"""""""